 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.

 Summer is coming, and it’s time to think about swimsuits!
 I love sewing swimsuits for both boys and girls.
-I’ve already shared tips for sewing stretchy swimsuit fabric, but today I’m sharing how to make a boy’s swimsuit using two Simplicity patterns and the Cricut Maker*.
+I’ve already shared tips for sewing stretchy swimsuit fabric, but today I’m sharing how to make a boy’s swim trunks using two Simplicity patterns and the Cricut Maker*.

 There are affiliate links in this post.